Hiredreviews/funnelpy/README.md

 The second function **funnelplot**  first calls  **sigmas** to retrieve those two dataframes, and then additionally visualises the funnel plot.

+**funnelplot** exists to take your inputs and return you a -- well -- funnel plot.

+Power users may prefer to use **sigmas** to simply perform the confidence interval calculations and have the flexibility to use these as inputs into their own plots.

 ## Parameters

 ### `fpy.sigmas(groups, samplesizes, incidents, [length])`